urbancamo/cliobooks-tech-assign/README.md

  - Created
  - Status
  - User Email
- - Actions drop-down button: this should have two options: `Assign License` and `Return License`.
+ - The Actions drop-down button should have two options: `Assign License` and `Return License`.

 These are the features you should implement for the table:
  - The columns of the table should be sortable.